-The magnetite ore at the Byro Whistle Jack ore body appears within upper amphibolite facies gneissic rock in the form of a migmatite.
-The ore is matrix to massive, localized in seams that range in thicknesses of 22m to greater than 68m width, the body dips steeply to the south and strikes dominantly east to west.
+The magnetite ore at the Whistle Jack ore body appears within upper amphibolite facies gneissic rock in the form of a migmatite.
+At the location of the drill hole the ore is matrix to massive, in seams that range in thicknesses from 22m to greater than 68m width The body dips steeply to the south and strikes dominantly east to west.
 Drilling has confirmed the high amplitude aeromagnetic anomalies are a direct result of the magnetite.
-The full extent of the body is yet to be delineated by drilling; however, the geophysical aeromagnetic anomaly indicates a near surface area of $\sim$ 600,000m, within a 1.7 kilometres anomalous strike length.
+The full extent of the body is yet to be delineated by drilling; however, the geophysical aeromagnetic anomaly indicates a near surface area of ~600,000m2, within a 1.7 kilometres anomalous strike length.

-This successful round of first pass testing of the new Whistle Jack ore body demonstrates continued high grade ore, determined by magnetic susceptibility (magsus), surface sampling and now assay from drill sample.
+The Whistle Jack ore body demonstrates continued high grade ore determined by magnetic susceptibility (magsus), surface sampling and now assay from drill samples.
 Results are similar to the high quality magnetite found within the migmatites at the Byro Iron Project.
-A direct comparison of the quality of the Whitmarsh Find and Whistle Jack magnetite ore can again be made through grain size and magnetic susceptibility, assay and low impurities to the quality of Athena's Maiden Inferred Resource at the FE1.
+A direct comparison of the quality of the Whitmarsh Find and Whistle Jack magnetite ore can again be made through grain size and magnetic susceptibility, assay and low impurities to the quality of Athena's Byro Iron Ore Project.

-BYRO NORTH
+BYRO NORTH Prospects